chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 guard.
 Therefore, we have a `CountedLoopEndNode` and not a normal `IfNode`.

 <a name="footnote4"><sup>4</sup></a>Almost always, a range check will be a `RangeCheckNode` as it is unusual to write
-code that would emit an `IfNode` with an unsigned comparison with a `LoadRangeNode`, a trap on the uncommon path, and satisfying all other conditions to qualify for being hoisted as a range check out of a counted loop.
+code that would emit an `IfNode` with an unsigned comparison with a `LoadRangeNode` or a constant, a trap on the uncommon path, and satisfying all other conditions to qualify for being hoisted as a range check out of a counted loop.

 <a name="footnote5"><sup>5</sup></a>Loop Peeling would not actually be triggered for this example as there is no
 reason to peel (see [IdealLoopTree::estimate_peeling()](